Minuscule 150: Description

-It contains the Eusebian Canon tables, Prolegomena, tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin (for liturgical use), incipits, synaxaria, Menologion, subscriptions at the end of each Gospel with numbers of στιχοι, and pictures (in Mark baptism of Jesus).
+It contains the Eusebian Canon tables, Prolegomena, the tables of contents (known as κεφαλαια kephalaia) before each Gospel, lectionary markings in the margin (for liturgical use), incipits, the synaxaria and Menologion, subscriptions at the end of each Gospel with the numbers of lines (known as στιχοι / stichoi), and pictures, with a picture of the baptism of Jesus in the Gospel of Mark.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{x}.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Textual critic Hermann von Soden classified it to the textual family K^{x}.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it belongs to the textual family Family K^{x} in Luke 1 and Luke 10.
-In Luke 20 it has mixed Byzantine text related to family Π200.
+According to the Claremont Profile Method (a specific analysis of textual data), it belongs to the textual family Family K^{x} in Luke 1 and Luke 10.
+In Luke 20 it has a mixed Byzantine text related to family Π200.

 History

+The earliest history of the manuscript is unknown.
+The manuscript was examined and described by biblical scholar Andreas Birch in about 1782, and by textual critic Johann M. A. Scholz.
+Biblical scholar Caspar René Gregory saw it in 1886.

 Birch dated the manuscript to the 12th century.
-Currently the INTF dated it to the 11th century.

-The manuscript was examined and described by Birch (about 1782) and Scholz.
-C. R. Gregory saw it in 1886.

-It is currently housed at the Vatican Library (Pal. gr.
-189), at Rome.
+It is currently dated by the INTF to the 12th century.
+It is currently housed at the Vatican Library (shelf number Pal. gr.
+189), in Rome.